 If you are purchasing a commercial property, you should ideally have an asbestos survey Manchester conducted, as if you purchase an existing property that doesn’t have one and it is found to contain ACMs, it is your problem.
 Ideally, the presence of asbestos would be disclosed to you upon buying a property, as well as any survey or plan in action – but this may not always be the case.

 Sellers often only encounter a survey requirement when a buyer, buyer’s agent, or lender request one.
 If you are aware of asbestos when selling a commercial property, it should be disclosed to potential buyers upfront.

 If you sign a lease on a property where you are responsible for the maintenance, the responsibility towards asbestos risk lies with you in a majority of cases.
 You will need to request updated information from your prospective landlord to ensure any present asbestos is in a safe and manageable condition.

 Upon exiting a lease, you will have to make sure that all asbestos information has been updated and that the asbestos is in good condition, as landlords will expect this upon you leaving.
-If you have not complied with the statutory obligations, you should expect that charges may fall onto you as part of the dilapidations process.
+Asbestos compliance is extremely important – If you have not complied with the statutory obligations, you should expect that charges may fall onto you as part of the dilapidations process.

 There are many instances where you would require an asbestos survey report for a commercial or industrial property, but it pays to be safe from the start.
 Contact the team at Grosvenor Asbestos Solutions today for all asbestos removal services, asbestos removal south Manchester, and asbestos removal Manchester.